Scifabric/docs.pybossa.com/docs/installation/security.md

 * priority

 From info, everything is public for users that are anonymous or are not the owner of the helpingmaterial.

+### Page
+PYBOSSA includes the following fields in a GET API call:

+* created
+* id
+* info
+* media_url
+* slug

+From info, everything is public for users that are anonymous or are not the owner of the page.

 ### Project
 PYBOSSA includes the following fields in a GET API call: